 You can refuse to take a drug test, but the insurance company will reject your application.
 What can you expect?
 If you’re not willing to give the insurer the information it needs to determine your level of risk, then it will not let you purchase a policy.
 The company has no choice but to reject your request.

 The company may choose to accept your application and drug test in the future.
 Then again, it has the right to refuse applications on the grounds that you would not cooperate with earlier tests.
 It’s usually best to provide the requested samples and learn from the consequences.

 Some life insurance companies take positive drug tests more seriously than others do.
-It’s important to remember that the presence of some drugs will automatically disqualify you.
+For example, some individual insurance plans may have contestability clauses relating to drug overdoses and can deny your beneficiaries a death benefit.
+However, it’s important to remember that the presence of some drugs will automatically disqualify you.
 No life insurance company will give you a policy after finding cocaine in your system.
 It’s too risky for them to accept you as a policyholder.
 However, a drug test that’s positive for nicotine or cannabis doesn’t make it impossible for you to get a policy.